Wjmoore32001/EzyReadComics/README.md

 - Keep confirmed catalog data separate from source data.
 - Prefer official publisher pages for app-facing catalog metadata.
+- Treat publisher, series title, and start year as the run identity.
+- Keep blank-year run identities separate from known-year identities.
+- Use source page series/specification fields before display-title fallbacks when a publisher exposes both.
 - Use fast ingestion commands for populated ranges where existing source URLs can be skipped.
 - Use deep ingestion commands for discovery and relationship repair.
 - Keep collected-volume relationships conservative when individual issue links cannot be safely resolved.